Anne Livingstone, Countess of Eglinton: The locket

 A portrait of a young woman c.
 1610 in the private Seafield collection labelled "Lady Livingston" may be her.
 In the portrait "Lady Livingston" wears a miniature of Anne of Denmark, and this may be a locket and miniature now in the Fitzwilliam Museum which came from the Eglinton collection.
 The jewelled locket may have been made by George Heriot in 1610, and the miniature in the studio of Nicholas Hilliard.
 A sketch for the monograms or ciphers ("CAR" and "ASR") corresponding to the jewel survives in Heriot's papers held by the National Records of Scotland.

 The Fitzwilliam miniature case has two monograms, one set with diamonds and the other in enamel, with the closed "S", the "s fermé" or "fermesse", a symbol used in correspondence of the period as a mark of affection.
-Anne Livingstone used the closed "S" in her letter to Elizabeth, Mrs Murray.
+The word fermesse was used in French jewellery inventories and the fermesse appears in designs for miniature cases by Étienne Delaune.
+Anne Livingstone used the closed "S" in her 1616 letter to Elizabeth, Mrs Murray.
 The "S" may also allude to Anne of Denmark's mother, Sophie of Mecklenburg-Güstrow.

 Other women in the entourage of Anne of Denmark had their portraits made including jewelled tablets or lockets with an "A", "AR" or "R" for "Anna Regina", including Margaret Hay, Countess of Dunfermline, and Elizabeth Grey, Countess of Kent.

 In her portrait she has a diamond jewel in her hair, possibly the "great jewel containing fourteen great diamonds with five pendant triangle diamonds" which she bequeathed to her son Hugh.